Comprehensive Guide to Drill Bushing Installation

 - Implement maintenance procedures that account for the challenges posed by close-hole spacing.

 - Consider incorporating access panels or removable sections to facilitate easier maintenance and repair tasks.

 Essential Steps for Preparing Holes for Bushing Installation

 Do not use excessive interference fits on press-fit bushings to avoid jig-plate or bushing distortion.
 Always prepare installation holes using a jig borer or reamer.
 Standard chucking reamers (with a plus tolerance) usually produce installation holes to the tolerances shown in the table.

 Other factors to consider are: (1) headed bushings require less interference to resist drilling thrust; (2) longer bushings in thick plates require less interference; (3) bushings with thinner walls are more prone to distortion; (4) less-ductile jig-plate materials require less interference.

-See table below for recommended hole sizes in unhardened steel or cast-iron jig plates.
+See the table below for recommended hole sizes in unhardened steel or cast-iron jig plates.

 We recommend installing bushings with an arbor press whenever possible.
-If the bushing’s OD is large enough, you can also use a drawbolt with two washers as shown above.
-If a hammer is the only tool available, do not strike the bushing directly or it could fracture.
+If the bushing’s OD is large enough, you can use a drawbolt with two washers.
+If a hammer is the only tool available, do not strike the bushing directly, or it could fracture.

 Utilize a soft-metal punch to cushion the blows.
 Before installing a press-fit bushing, lubricate the inside of the mounting hole and outside of the bushing with a lubricant such as lithium grease.
-Otherwise, the bushing may score the mounting hole, and may be difficult to replace later.
+Otherwise, the bushing may score the mounting hole and be difficult to replace later.